7+ years writing insurance and personal finance content

 Do you need more than state-minimum coverage in California?

-If you cause an accident and the other driver has $15,000 in vehicle damage, your minimum liability insurance can only pay $5,000 toward that person’s property damage.
-You’ll have to pay the remaining $10,000 out of pocket — on top of any of your own medical bills or repair costs.
+If you cause an accident and the other drivers have $20,000 in vehicle damage, your minimum liability insurance can only pay $15,000 toward their property damage.
+You’ll have to pay the remaining $5,000 out of pocket — on top of any of your own medical bills and repair costs.

 Many insurance experts recommend paying for higher liability limits and opting for full coverage.
 Full-coverage policies include both comprehensive and collision coverage, which protects you much more than liability-only coverage.
 A more robust insurance policy comes at a higher cost.